This accessibility statement applies to content published on www.npt.gov.uk

 Website testing is carried out by our Web Team for compliance with the Web Content Accessibility Guidelines V2.1 level A and level AA.

 We use Silktide tool to monitor any issues regarding accessibility and aim to fix any issues that has been found as soon as possible.
-We use Adobe Pro's accessibility checker to check the PDF documents
+We use Adobe Pro's accessibility checker to check the PDF documents.
+Where possible, we are publishing documents in HTML format.

 We continue to work with Digital Accessibility Centre to ensure our website is accessible to as many people as possible, regardless of technology or ability.

-In October 2021, the Digital Accessibility Centre are carrying out further accessibility testing.
-This will include automated testing (if appropriate), along with an expert manual compliance audit AND testing by users with a range of disabilities
+In October 2021, the Digital Accessibility Centre carried out further accessibility testing.
+This included automated testing (if appropriate), along with an expert manual compliance audit AND testing by users with a range of disabilities.
+We are waiting for the results of this test and will publish the findings as soon as we receive them.

 Preparation of this accessibility statement